 3D-Printed Molds vs. Aluminum Tooling

 Industrial 3D printing has made a tremendous impact on the manufacturing world.
-Rapid prototypes are possible within a day, material selection continues to grow stronger and parts with un-manufacturable designs have found their happy place.
+Rapid prototypes are possible within days, material selection and advances continue to grow stronger, and parts with un-manufacturable designs have found their happy place.
 Recently, some companies have begun using this important technology to produce injection molds.
+Our advice?
+In most cases, use 3D printing for parts—prototype or end-use—but not for molds.
+Let us explain.

 Molds made with thermoplastics-based 3D printing are kind of like the plastic storage sheds some of us put in our back yards.
 They’re a little cheaper than metal sheds.
 They go up quickly and are fine under light loads.
 Pile too much snow on them, however, and they’ll collapse like a house of cards.